larryhastings/appeal/README.md

 ### Multiple options that aren't MultiOptions

-But we're just getting started!
+We're just getting started!
 How about this:

 ```Python
 import appeal